Des Moines Water Quality at a Glance

 Nitrates

-Source: Agricultural runoff from fertilizer application and livestock operations throughout central Iowa’s intensive farming regions entering the Des Moines and Raccoon Rivers
+Source: Agricultural runoff from fertiliser application and livestock operations throughout central Iowa’s intensive farming regions, entering the Des Moines and Raccoon Rivers upstream of intake points

-Health Effects: Primarily concern for infants under 6 months (methemoglobinemia or “blue baby” disease); some studies suggest potential links to certain cancers and developmental issues at elevated levels
+Health Effects: Primarily a concern for infants under 6 months (methemoglobinemia, or “blue baby” syndrome); some studies suggest potential links to certain cancers and developmental issues at sustained elevated exposure

 PFAS Compounds

-Source: Per- and polyfluoroalkyl substances from industrial processes, firefighting foams, and consumer products that can enter groundwater and surface water sources
+Source: Per- and polyfluoroalkyl substances from industrial processes, firefighting foams (AFFF), and consumer products that can persist in groundwater and surface water sources; potential sources near Des Moines include military and aviation facilities

-Health Effects: Research indicates potential impacts on immune system, thyroid function, cholesterol levels, and possible links to certain cancers; known as “forever chemicals” due to environmental persistence
+Health Effects: Research indicates potential impacts on immune system, thyroid function, cholesterol levels, and possible links to certain cancers; classified as “forever chemicals” due to environmental persistence and bioaccumulation

 Please read – our information